No winning ticket for Friday night's $70 million Lotto Max jackpot

 TORONTO — No winning ticket was sold for the $70 million jackpot in Friday night’s Lotto Max draw.

-And of the 10 Maxmillions prizes of $1 million each there were offered, only one was claimed — by a lottery player in Atlantic Canada.
+However, five of the 19 Maxmillions prizes of $1 million each were won by ticket holders in the Prairies and in Newfoundland and Labrador.

-The jackpot for the next Lotto Max draw on Mar.
-31 will again be approximately $70 million with 10 Maxmillions prizes up for grabs.
+The jackpot for the next Lotto Max draw on Apr.
+7 will again be $70 million and there will be 20 Maxmillions prizes up for grabs.

 The Canadian Press